Introduction

 - Is the reference genome assembly available in an International Nucleotide Sequence Database Collaboration (INSDC) archive and has a Genome Collections Accession number, either GCA or GCF?

-- Is the analytic approach used for creating the VCF file available in a publication and has a Digital Object Identifier (DOI)?
+- Is the analytic approach used for creating the Variant Call Format (VCF) file available in a publication and has a Digital Object Identifier (DOI)?

 Solutions